ai-gamer/ai-gamer.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student on AI
+role: PhD Student on CS

 # Organizations/Affiliations to show in About widget
 organizations: